COI Policies & Procedures

 Staff Workplace Policies

 Full–time non–faculty employees are expected to satisfy all of the requirements of their jobs, and should not permit outside activities to interfere with the performance of their Yale obligations.
 Some departments prohibit staff employees from consulting or engaging in other outside employment because of the likelihood of such interference.
 Other departments may permit certain outside activities, with appropriate notice to and written approval by the employee’s supervisor, so long as they do not interfere with employees’ Yale obligations.
-The Staff Workplace Policies set forth the University’s general expectations about staff and the avoidance of conflicts in performance of their duties in its Section 605.
+The Staff Workplace Policies set forth the University’s general expectations about staff and the avoidance of conflicts in performance of their duties.

 Conflict of Interest Disclosure for Senior Administrators